oatlog/oatlog/doc/planning_report/main.typ

 Additionally, ad-hoc passes implemented as arbitrary transforms on the compiler's intermediate representation are difficult to model formally and to prove correct.

-The first of these issues can be solved by replacing globally rewriting passes with local rewrites.
+The unlocking half of the issue can be avoided by replacing globally rewriting passes with local rewrites.
 These local rewrites can be expressed within some framework that tracks dependencies and thus incrementally applies them until reaching a fix point.
 This avoids the computational inefficiency of having to reprocess the entire code with repeated passes, while at the same time not missing rewrites unlocked by other rewrites.
-This is called peephole rewriting and it lets us apply monotonic rewrites to improve the program #footnote[Sea of Nodes is a compiler IR design especially suited to peephole rewriting @son.].
+This is called peephole rewriting and it lets us apply monotonic rewrites to improve the program #footnote[Sea of Nodes is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole rewriting @son.].
+At the same time, an optimization paradigm based on algebraic rewrites eases formally modelling programs and proving the correctness of optimizations.

 Peephole rewriting does however not avoid the issue of destructive rewrites being order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
 Since one rewrite can